kelu124/echomods/Worklog.md

 1. Playing with the design and fab the modules: 3 to go in CMS (HV/TGC/MD, enveloppe detection, SPI ADC) and 2 in stripboard mode (alim, based on the breadboard 3.3V and 5V, as well as the controler, maybe an arduino nano at first) - and start the github repo / [echOmods](https://hackaday.io/project/10899-echomods) hackaday pages as well.
 Work on this with Sofian and Vlad.
 See also the [echOmods repo](https://github.com/kelu124/echomods/).
 2. Playing with an electronic emulator of the transducer - as well as an electronic model.
 Work on this with a partner/supplier.
 3. Play with a ultrasound durable fantom.
-Work on this with **staticdet5** (comment on HAD).
+Work on this with **staticdet5** (commnotes_ent on HAD).
 Started a [project with Virginie and Static on HAD.io](https://hackaday.io/project/11478-open-source-ultrasound-phantoms).
 4. Play with the BeagleBone PRUs.
 Work on this with Vanderbilt.
 5. Playing with some intelligent uC of FPGA. uC has my preference at first for ease of use.
 WifiMCU seems fun (has a 8$ STM32F411CE - 100MHz, 2.4Msps ADC, FPU, DSP instructions and WiFi to stream!) or the [Feather Wiced](https://www.adafruit.com/product/3056) (arduino IDE compatible, based on a 34$ STM32F205 ARM Cortex M3 processor running at 120MHz.
 Project codename would be [Croaker](https://github.com/kelu124/echomods/croaker), not created yet.
 Who's volunteering?